todd-herbert/heltec-eink-modules/docs/API.md

     display.clear();    // Fill screen with white

     display.setWindow(0, 1, 8, 3);                      // Set the window dimensions
-    display.setDefaultColor(BLACK);      // Use black as our background color
+    display.setBackgroundColor(BLACK);      // Use black as our background color

     DRAW (display) {
         // Not actually doing anything